 10. Food poisoning

-Unless you consume raw fruits, you are likely to consume a lot of toxins that could result in germs ingestion in your body.
+Unless you only consume cooked fruits, you are likely to consume toxins that could result in germs ingestion in your body.
 So if you do enjoy eating fruits, it may be high time to watch what fruits you eat and their preparation procedures.

 Poison may also be present in certain types of fruit seeds, which may cause headaches, nausea, and constriction of the throat when ingested.